 - Badass Army:

 - Subverted.
 The Sontarans appear to be one of these until UNIT overcomes their weapons being disabled and gives them the ass-kicking of the century.
 The Doctor had just introduced them as the greatest soldiers in the universe, too.
 Despite all their talk of discipline they fought as individual warriors, and once their advanced technology (a field that made copper-jacketed bullets unfireable) was got around, they were immediately cut down by UNIT's organized fire-teams.
-It's implied that they still could have easily destroyed Earth from orbit without much trouble, but on the ground UNIT was more than equal to the challenge, especially since the Sontarans weren't expecting any resistance and allowed themselves to be caught off-guard.
+It's stated that they could have easily destroyed Earth from orbit without much trouble, but on the ground UNIT was more than equal to the challenge, especially since the Sontarans weren't expecting any resistance and allowed themselves to be caught off-guard.

 - Played straight with UNIT, as once they find a way around the Sontarans' anti-gun field they proceed to mow down the Sontarans with ease.